pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

 Armed with the name and location of your WSGI app, you should now go to the **Web** tab, click **Add new web app**, and then choose **Manual configuration**

 This will generate a WSGI file for you.
-Click through to it, and take a look at the comments, which provide some examples for how to get your app imported.
+Click through to it (there's a link in the "Code" section), and take a look at the comments, which provide some examples for how to get your app imported.
 The main steps are:

 1. Adding the path that your app lives in to `sys.path`
 2. Importing the WSGI app and calling it `application`.

 For example, if your app lives at */home/myusername/myproject/myapp.py*, and in there, the WSGI app is a variable called `app`, you'll want:

     sys.path.append('/home/mysusername/myproject')